Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 B.A., McGill University; Ph.D., Vanderbilt University

-Areas: Philosophy of race, sex, and gender, feminist philosophy, applied ethics (especially animal ethics and ethics of identity)
+Areas: Philosophy of race and racism, philosophy of sex and gender, feminist philosophy, applied ethics

 Email: tuvelr@rhodes.edu Website: rebeccatuvel.com